Liesing: History

-Even before the creation of the district, municipality existed between the old towns of the territory, with various political groupings in the administration.
+Even before the creation of the district, a municipality existed between the old towns of the territory, with various political groupings in the administration.
 Since the Middle Ages, connections had been noted.
 Kadolt the Elder from around Eckartsau, in the 14th century, had formed a certain political unity with the places Erlaa, Kalksburg, Mauer and Rodaun.

-Also the parish Atzgersdorf played a role, up to the Josephine reforms, as a regional religious centre of power for surrounding villages.
-From there, the Catholic residents of Altmannsdorf, Erlaa, Hetzendorf, Liesing, Mauer, Siebenhirten and partly Kalksburg, while having their own church buildings, did not have their own parishes.
+Also, the parish of Atzgersdorf played a significant role, up to the Josephine reforms, as a regional religious centre of power for surrounding villages.
+From there, the Catholic residents of Altmannsdorf, Erlaa, Hetzendorf, Liesing, Mauer, Siebenhirten and partly Kalksburg, while having their church buildings, did not have their parishes.